textpattern/textpattern-default-theme/README.md

 ### Installing required tools

 The project uses [Webpack](https://webpack.github.io/) to run tasks and [Sass](http://sass-lang.com/) for CSS pre-processing.
 First make sure you have a recent version of [Node.js](https://nodejs.org/) installed.
-You can install Node using the [installer](https://nodejs.org/en/download/) or [package manager](https://nodejs.org/en/download/package-manager/).
+You can install Node.js using the [installer](https://nodejs.org/en/download/) or [package manager](https://nodejs.org/en/download/package-manager/).

 ### Installing dependencies